How to Get Motivated to Study (17 Little-Known Tips)

 Remember that nobody is perfect

 We are all human beings.
 All of us make mistakes.
-We are all imperfect, but this is precisely why we are so valuable!
-Scientists have discovered a way to grow perfect rubies and other gems, but these gems have immense value because of their impurities, not because they are perfect!
+We are imperfect, but this is precisely why we are so valuable!
+Scientists have discovered a way to grow perfect rubies and other gems, but they have immense value because of their impurities, not because they are perfect!

-You probably have a few close friends, but you love them because they are real, imperfect, maybe even weird!
+You probably have a few close friends, but you love them because they are authentic, imperfect, and maybe even weird!
 And there is nothing wrong with that.

 So cut yourself some slack.
 You might be imperfect, but you are also far from terrible!
 Embrace your differences, be yourself and continue growing!